-Several changes were made to the FY 2004 workshop brochure.
-These included updating the dates and locations of the workshops, adding "2004" to the front of the workshop brochure, updating participant testimonials, changing graphics, and modifying workshop descriptions.
+Since these were the first workshops held, the brochure could not be updated.
+The FY 2004 workshop brochure was produced and included dates and locations of the workshops, adding previous employer Telework seminar participant testimonials, graphics, and adding workshop descriptions.
 COG staff provided workshop information to Commuter Connections Employer Service representatives and Transportation Management Associations.
-Additionally, the workshops were promoted through the Commuter Connections web site, nearly 1,079 60-second radio advertisements that aired on three radio stations between February 16-April14, 2004, and an opt-in e-mail was sent to 7,800 e-mail addresses of CEOs, CIOs and Human Resource Directors in the Washington metropolitan region.
+Additionally, the workshops were promoted through the Commuter Connections web site, nearly 1,079 60-second radio advertisements that aired on three radio stations between February 16-April14, 2004, and an opt-in e-mail was sent to 7,800 e-mail addresses of CEOs, CIOs, and Human Resource Directors in the Washington Metropolitan region.